Episode 95

 Episode Transcript

 Dr. Lourie is a dedicated practitioner with over three decades of clinical experience as a naturopath, acupuncturist, and homeopath.
-She's helped hundreds of women recover their health and restore their life through her holistic protocols involving [Page//00:01:00] focus, nutrition, targeted supplementation, lifestyle changes, and a centered mindset.
+She's helped hundreds of women recover their health and restore their life through her holistic protocols involving [00:01:00] focus, nutrition, targeted supplementation, lifestyle changes, and a centered mindset.

 Carol specializes in complex and chronic disease management, focusing on women's health, specifically breast cancer.
 Fertility for older women and autoimmune illness.
 I'm excited to have her back on the podcast.
 If you haven't listened to episode six, I encourage you to check it out.
 We had a great conversation Today.